 COMPETITION: Odyssiad® - "A Journey to the Performance of a Lifetime"

-An international team of judges will evaluate performances for both technical and artistic merit using the IKOF scoring sheet.
-Scores will then be displayed and read aloud to the audience.
-Unique in its vision, format, and global outreach, live Preliminary Rounds of the International Keyboard Odyssiad® Competition will take place in Dallas, Texas, Miami, Florida, and Guangzhou, China.
-U.S. Preliminary Rounds can also be done through the IKOF online application.
-Preliminary Round online application materials must be submitted through this website by June 15.
-The Semifinal and Final Rounds of the Competition will take place in early August during the five-day International Keyboard Odyssiad® Festival at the University Center for the Arts at Colorado State University.
+LIVE Preliminary Rounds of the International Keyboard Odyssiad® Competition will take place in Miami, Florida, on Friday, June 1, and in Dallas/Fort Worth, Texas on Friday and Saturday, June 8 and 9; and in several cities in China.
+Deadline for all LIVE Preliminary Round applications is May 15, 2018.
+ONLINE Preliminary Round applications can also be submitted through this IKOF website.
+Preliminary Round online application materials must be submitted by June 15, 2018.
+The Semifinal and Final Rounds of the Competition will take place July 31 – August 4, 2018, during the five-day International Keyboard Odyssiad® Festival at the University Center for the Arts at Colorado State University in Fort Collins, Colorado.

-The Odyssiad® Competition Concerto Division is open to all ages.
-One winner will be chosen to perform a complete concerto from the standard repertoire with the Boulder Symphony in Boulder, Colorado during the fall series season, Devin Patrick Hughes, conductor.
+The Odyssiad® Competition Concerto Division is open to all ages 35 and under.
+Age is determined by competitor’s age as of June 15, 2018.
+One winner will be chosen to perform a complete concerto from the standard repertoire with the Boulder Symphony in Boulder, Colorado during the 2018-2019 season series, Devin Patrick Hughes, conductor.

 Repertoire requirement: A complete concerto from the standard repertoire with second piano.
 Concerto Division competitors must provide their own accompanists for Preliminary Rounds but may request the Official Staff Accompanist if selected for the Semifinal and Final Rounds in Fort Collins.